Law-AI/document-similarity/README.md

 ## Introduction

-This is the repository for the paper titled "Legal Case Document Similarity: You Need Both Network and Text" which is under minor revision at the Information Processing and Management Journal.
+This is the repository for the paper titled "Legal Case Document Similarity: You Need Both Network and Text" accepted at the Information Processing and Management Journal.

 The task here is to calculate a similarity score (in the range 0-1) between two case documents.
 We provide the validation and test set documents for the task.